hannesm/platform-blog/technical-signing-repository.md

 - other modifications in some directory `d`:
    - find `delegate` file between `d` and `/` in `S` (using algorithm above)
    - `K` is the set of all key identifiers of this `delegate` file, else empty
-   - the `counter` field in the `signatures` file increased
+   - the `counter` field in the `checksums` file increased
    - apply the modifications, and verify that the checksums of all files are correct.
-Only exactly those files listed in `signatures` have to exist (plus the `signatures` file itself)!
+Only exactly those files listed in `checksums` have to exist (plus the `checksums` file itself)!
-   - verify the signatures of the `signatures` file: either one key of `K` or a quorum rooted in `TK`
+   - verify the signatures of the `checksums` file: either one key of `K` or a quorum rooted in `TK`

 [PKCS1]: https://tools.ietf.org/html/rfc3447